 Different effects are to test through the study, such as the administrative level, the urban size, the geographical position, in order to check if there is a specific economic profile of Zhuhai.
 The framework consists in multi-level city networks, from micro-scale, to meso and macro-scale.
 The data consists in micro-network data for companies (from Bureau Van Dijk), for the 3000 top world groups, with up to 8.105 subsidiaries (nodes of the network), linked by ownership relations.
-The an inter-urban network.
+The aggregation yields an inter-urban network.
 The definition of cities is taken as Large Urban Regions (from joint work ERC Geodivercity/UNIL), with recent database for Chinese cities (E. Swerts).

 Studying the world network of cities reveals primary stylized facts.
 The crisis had a strong impact on network topology, observable in 2013.
 Continents are very cohesive and only 20% of relations are inter-continental.
 When looking at China in 2010, 61% of linkages are inter-continental and only 6% intra-urban, whereas in 2013 the first went down to 45% and intra-urban raised to 10%.
 The zoom on China increases the importance of Bahamas, but the network is more balanced, the middle-sized cities having taken a sort of advantage.
-Ranks the dominating role of Beijing and Hong-Kong.
+Rank-size laws for ownership and subsidiaries number (in- and out- degree) reveal the dominating role of Beijing and Hong-Kong.
 Middle-sized cities form a plateau in the distribution.
 The test of predictive power of population size on local network topology gives a R-squared of around 0.66, what is reasonable with a single variable.
 Do middle-sized city correspond to a change in regime, with a stronger importance of specialization?

-the three studied cities.
+Then the presentation zooms in on the three studied cities.
 Hangzhou has mostly fund management and service activities.
-The example of Zhejiang is developed.
+The example of Zhejiang Expressway Company is developed.
 The economy of Hangzhou is very diversified, thanks to the proximity of Shanghai.
 Datong has on the contrary a strong specialization, and difficulties for attraction and diversification.
-Zhuhai is a quite interesting case. the secondport of Shenzhen, high accessibility and a national High-tech development zone and a free trade zone.
+Zhuhai is a quite interesting case.
+Despite being a special economic zone since 1980, Zhuhai is the second city-port of China behind Shenzhen, it has high accessibility and is developing a national High-tech development zone and a free trade zone.
 Administrative measures include the reduction of taxes.
 The example of Gree Electrical Appliances recalls the importance of strategic links with universities.
 Zhuhai appears to be quite well integrated, also in emerging countries.
 The second example of Livzon Pharmaceutical group shows an intensive collaboration with SYSU School of Medicine and Pharmacology (oldest of western medicine in China), but is mainly oriented towards the Chinese market.
 Zhuhai seems to have related and unrelated specializations, with a possible strong role of universities.

 In conclusion, it is possible to define medium-sized cities by considering their integration in the globalization.
 The urban size effect decreases in time.
 The administrative effect is captured in the spatial spread of emergent attractive cities, i.e. in the proximity of metropolises.
 The specialization may be due to local resources such as in the case of Datong.
 The future of Zhuhai may rely in its specialization as an innovative place, in a perspective of polycentrism, beneficing from the proximity of major financial poles.

 Discussion

 Pr.
-Aveline insists on the fact that for the city of Datong, it is difficult to put into perspective with other cities, as it is strongly involved in coal industry, which is a highly strategic domain for the central government.
-The issue with the city is that there very few other companies.
+Aveline insists on the fact that as for the city of Datong, it is difficult to put it into perspective with other cities, as it is strongly involved in coal industry, which is a highly strategic domain for the central government.
+The issue with the city is that there are very few other companies.